sjc5/kiruna/README.md

 <img src="/banner.webp" alt="Kiruna logo banner">

-Kiruna is a powerful development server and production build tool for full-stack Go applications.
-You can think of it as a Vite alternative for the Go ecosystem.
+Kiruna is a powerful development server and production build tool for developing and deploying full-stack Go applications.
+You can think of it as sort of a <a href="https://vitejs.dev/">Vite</a> alternative for the Go ecosystem.

 ### Dev server features